Bible Reading: Hebrews 5:7-9

 Even though Jesus was God’s Son, he learned obedience from the things he suffered.
 Hebrews 5:8

-• “And then there was Zacchaeus (see Luke 19:2-10).
-Nearly everyone hated him for being a tax collector.
+“And then there was Zacchaeus-hated by nearly everyone for being a tax collector.
+Like today, people back then didn’t like tax collectors.
 But Zacchaeus had another problem.
 He was a little guy, the brunt of jokes.
-When I spotted him sitting in a tree as I passed by, I knew he was lonely.
-I invited myself to lunch at his house because I wanted him to know I cared about him.”
+When I spotted him squatting on a tree limb as I passed along a road, I knew he was lonely.
+That’s why I invited myself to lunch at his house.
+I wanted him to know that I cared about him.

 “Here’s what I’m trying to say.
 I know what’s going on inside of you even when no one else does.
 You can’t hide your feelings from me.
 I was there when you did poorly on that last exam.
 You probably didn’t know it, but I felt your hurt.
 And when your dad yelled at you and accused you of not studying, I saw it-just like I was there for the woman at the well and for Zacchaeus.